Class Visits Are Fun At The Children’s Museum!

 School Bus Information

-• All buses that require parking must register at least one day in advance of your visit by contacting 311 via phone or fax, or by emailing 311@winnipeg.ca.
+- All school buses that require parking must register at least 2 weeks in advance of your visit by contacting 311 via phone or fax, or by emailing 311@winnipeg.ca.
+Parking fees may apply.